Holiday rentals and lettings in Germany

 What are the reviews like for the holiday lettings in Germany?

-Are the holiday lettings in Germany child-friendly?
+Are the holiday lettings in Germany suitable for travellers and their pets?

 Do the holiday lettings in Germany often come with an internet connection?

-Are the holiday lettings in Germany the best option for a luxurious trip?
+Are the holiday lettings in Germany luxurious?

 Holidu compares hundreds of websites to find your perfect holiday letting for the best price.